Book Review by Jill Smith©Jun19

 ‘Wart Boy!’, ‘Snot Cream Pie’ and ‘Spook Sleuths II’ are stories from the group co-ordinators Marion Martineer’s pen.
 Being a bully can have some sweet tasting consequences.

-‘Black Cats Bullies and Boils’ a novella, Kylie has just turned 12 and instead being an ordinary girl she finds out she’s a witch.
+‘Black Cats Bullies and Boils’ a novella, Kylie has just turned 12 and instead of being an ordinary girl she finds out she’s a witch.
 ‘Zelda the Witch’ is a poem, and ‘The Princess and the Tramp’ is a fairy tale with a twist, all by the enchanting Kate Pepper (now Russell).

 Then there are contributions by my own hand, ‘Magical Musical Mervin’, ‘Horrible Hilda’ who had one big rainy day to get through, ‘The Toothpaste King’ how can young TC help his father the King?
 ‘The Night Witch’ would Jayne and Matthew escape Dreamland?
-‘Goblins in the Grounds’ Bree is having a real bad day at school, when she bumps into a boy called Eric, it gets worse.
+‘Goblins in the Grounds’ Bree is having a really bad day at school, when she bumps into a boy called Eric, it gets worse.

 Feedback by children who have read this book is very positive, with children of many ages from 6 to 12 reading and enjoying these stories.